web-slate/java-basics/src/main/java/data_structures/array/introduction.md

 ```

 1. Accessing is faster in Arrays but searching, adding or removing will be "N" because it works through index.
+1. Java offers additional data structures in the java.util package that behave similarly to arrays

 | Operation       | Array  |
 |-----------------|--------|